phsa/abouteme/README.md

 ### About Me from Udacity's Android free course

 A simple About Me app.
-Pratice from the Udacity's "Developing Android Apps with Kotlin" course with some refactoring.
+Pratice from the Udacity's "Developing Android Apps with Kotlin" course with some refactoring of mine.